step-security/harden-runner/README.md

 ## Environment Compatibility Matrix

 Harden-Runner is designed to work seamlessly across a variety of runner environments, providing consistent security insights and protections regardless of where your workflows execute.
 For self-hosted runners, audit mode is deployed directly to the runner infrastructure without requiring any changes to your existing workflows.
+For more details, refer to the [official documentation](https://docs.stepsecurity.io/harden-runner).

 | Environment Type | Compatibility | Audit Mode Deployment | Workflow Changes for Audit Mode |
 |------------------|---------------|--------------------------|-------------------|